-The mass and FI parameters $m$, $\zeta$ are not exact with respect to any combination of the supercharges generating the $\cN=(0,2)$ supersymmetric quantum mechanics and are naturally complexified.
+Note that the dependence on $q$ arises from the second non-exact contribution to the Lagrangian \eqref{new zeta}.
+This contribution, as well as the piece of the Lagrangian containing the real mass $m$, are not exact with respect to any combination of the supercharges generating the $\cN=(0,2)$ supersymmetric quantum mechanics and are naturally complexified.
 The twisted index depends explicitly on $m$, $\zeta$ as a meromorphic function of the complexified parameters $y$, $q$.

-In contrast, the 1d FI parameter $\tau$ is exact with respect to the linear combination $Q+\bar Q$ and cannot be complexified.
+In contrast, the Lagrangian $L_\tau$ containing an independent 1d FI parameter $\tau$ is exact with respect to the linear combination $Q+\bar Q$.
 Standard arguments ensure the twisted index is invariant under small deformations of $\tau$, but may jump across codimension-1 walls where the spectrum of the supersymmetric quantum mechanics is not gapped.
+Importantly, the locations of the walls depend on other parameters of the theory such as $e^2$ and $\mathrm{Vol}(\Sigma)$.
 This wall-crossing can be studied following the localisation techniques developed for gauged supersymmetric quantum mechanics in~\cite{Hori:2014tda}.
 This is the route we follow in section~\ref{sec:coulomb}.